Fluke 323 vs 302 – Which One Is The Best?

 Need to measure electrical current, resistance, and voltage?
 Look no further than the Fluke 323 Clamp Meter!
 Its rugged and reliable clamp-on meter makes it easy to troubleshoot your electrical systems quickly and accurately.

 Its CAT III 600V safety rating means that you can feel confident when using it in any environment – indoor or outdoor!
-It’s also reliable, so you don’t have to worry about inaccurate readings.
+It’s also reliable, so you don’t have to worry about inaccurate readings

 It also has an integrated low-pass filter for measuring motor drive currents more accurately than other clamp meters.
 With the Fluke 323 Clamp Meter, you’ll be able to get all your work done without having to worry about compromising on quality or accuracy.